DIY | Mini Launcher

 To launch, place your payload on the lower end of the launcher, press down quickly on the other end of the board, and watch your payload fly.
 The harder and faster you press the farther and faster it will launch.

-Here’s a pro tip if you’re launching foil balls: flatten one side a bit by pressing it against a flat surface.
-This will allow it to sit on the launcher without rolling off.
+Here’s a pro-tip if you’re launching foil balls: flatten one side a bit by pressing it against a flat surface.
+This allows it to sit on the launcher without rolling off.